yuki1024/core_puzzle/README.md

 ## Usage
 - Just access to https://yuki1024.github.io/core_puzzle/
-- Import a JSON file which is gotten with a batch script in ymlc repository https://github.com/yuki1024/ymlc (There are some sample files in sample_data dir)
+- Import a JSON file which is gotten with a batch script in ymlc repository https://github.com/yuki1024/ymlc
+- There are some sample files in sample_data dir just to try also
 - For development: Install "Web Server for Chrome" Extension to your Chrome Browser.
 Set up a private instant server, then select the directory includes index.html.

 ## How it works